whitebrick/whitebrick-cloud/README.md

     Change to the `./hasura` directory, copy `config-example.yaml` to `config.yaml` and complete with `HASURA_GRAPHQL_ADMIN_SECRET` from (2) above.
     This config is used for the Hasura CLI.
-    Now create the whitebrick-cloud schema "wb" by running `./scripts/apply_latest_migration.bash`.
+    Now create the whitebrick-cloud schema "wb" by running `$ bash ./scripts/apply_latest_migration.bash`.
-    After the migration is complete, change to the `./db` directory and run `./scripts/seed.bash` to insert the initial data.
+    After the migration is complete, change to the `./db` directory and run `$ bash ./scripts/seed.bash` to insert the initial data.

 6. **Run Serverless Listener**

-    Run `/start_dev.bash` to start the serverless listener in local/offline mode.
+    Run `$ bash scripts/start_dev.bash` to start the serverless listener in local/offline mode.
 By default this listens to http://localhost:3000/graphql

 7. **Track wb.table_permissions**